 Faculty Research - Request for Proposals

-Montana INBRE is not currently accepting proposals for faculty funding.
-Complete details from the 2019/2020 RFP are below for reference only.
+Montana INBRE is currently accepting proposals for faculty research funding through January 10, 2020.
+Complete details below.

 Montana INBRE Request for Proposals

 Montana INBRE is soliciting proposals for Pilot Projects and Major Research Projects in the areas of environmental health, public health, infectious diseases, rural and/or Native American health disparities, and food security/sovereignty.
+Montana INBRE strives to develop a diversified research portfolio that spans bench science, social science, and community engagement spheres taking advantage of every institution in the network.
 Within these general areas, proposals must address at least one of Montana INBRE’s research priority areas: